iann0036/cfnfmt/README.md

 ### Template Filenames

 You may set the matchable filenames using the `template-filenames` property within the configuration file.
 This property will only be considered if the input path is a directory.
+Files that do not contain a `Resources` key will be skipped.

 ### Rules